kogimurio/nodeReactMongoDockerApp/README.md

-# Product API App 🚀
+# Product App 🚀

-A simple Node.js REST API for managing products using MongoDB, Docker, and styled with Tailwind CSS.
+A simple Node.js for managing products using MongoDB, Docker, and styled with Tailwind CSS.

 ---